morgenman/Computer-Science/Spring 2022/Algorithms/Algorithms.md

 * A proof is an argument
 	* structure, completion
 	* state what you will prove, then state what you proved

+## Direct
+* shows a conditional statement p -> q
+* if p is true q is also tru
+* combination p true and q false never happens
+* Outline:
+1. State assumption "we assume p is true"
+2. State what we are prove
+3. Present the steps of your argument
+4. State what you proved

+Example:
+if m & n are perfect